columbia-it/django-jsonapi-training/docs/browser_client.md

 at `http://localhost:8000`; the API and OIDC URLs are configured in `src/app/app.config.ts`.

+The configured OIDC `authority` is `http://localhost:8000/o`, which must exactly match the `issuer` in the provider's discovery document.
+The OIDC client derives the `/.well-known/openid-configuration/` discovery URL from that authority.

 The OAuth application must be a public client named `demo_djt_web_client`, use authorization code flow, and allow `http://localhost:4200` as a redirect and post-logout redirect URI.
 A browser client must not have or ship a client secret.